Boat Deck Measurement Targets and Photography

 - Optional selfie-stick or monopod for higher photo shots

 A note on cameras: Almost any camera can be used to carry out this method but we recommend a good quality and high-resolution camera (and preferably with a fixed, prime (non-zoom) lens).
 You can use a mobile phone, a point-n-shoot, a mirrorless, or a DSLR camera.
 One note on mobile phone cameras – they don’t all work as easily.
-Some of the newer mobile phone cameras can modify the images making photogrammetry difficult.
+Some of the more recent mobile phone cameras using OIS – optical image stabilization making accurate photogrammetry difficult.
 You can experiment with the demo version of PhotoModeler to test your equipment.

 Where to get help